 and

-The retarded coupling, can be understood in term of a bosonic field coupled to the impurity charge density.
-The EDMFT remedies the limitation of DMFT in which the interaction is strictly restricted to the local on-site Hubbard interaction.
-We note that the decoupling of the interaction by Hubbard-Stratonovich fields is not unique, one can decouple the coupling in different ways. \cite{Ayral_etal_2012} The decoupling presented above only decouples the density-density interaction, the $V$ term in the extended Hubbard model.
+Since the retarded coupling can be understood in term of a bosonic field coupled to the impurity charge density, EDMFT remedies the limitation of DMFT where the interaction is strictly restricted to the local on-site Hubbard interaction.
+We note that the decoupling of the interaction by Hubbard-Stratonovich fields is not unique: one can decouple the coupling in different ways. \cite{Ayral_etal_2012} The decoupling presented above only decouples the density-density interaction, the $V$ term in the extended Hubbard model.

-The algorithm is thus similar to that of the DMFT, except that at each iteration both the mean field for the fermionic and for the bosonic baths have to be updated.
+The algorithm is thus similar to that of the DMFT, except that at each iteration both the mean fields for the fermionic and for the bosonic baths have to be updated.
 The algorithm can be summarized as in Fig. \ref{fig:EDMFT_algorithm}